 broadway village walking tour

-You will also learn how Broadway got its name, how a famous American actress became a major benefactor, where bulls were baited, and where stagecoach passengers had to get out and push!
+You will also learn how Broadway got its name, how a famous American actress became a valued resident, where bulls were baited, and where stagecoach passengers had to get out and push!

 We meet furniture designer Gordon Russell and discover his connection with the mystery of a gable that came from elsewhere, plus Peter Pan (sort of), Charles I and a milestone with an important safety message.